nucleome/docs/source/data_service.rst

     The purpose of this parameter is to help users conveniently migrate data between computers.
     For example, if all the files are stored in a folder under the path (``/home/tom/project/genomic-data/``), you can set the value of root in the column of Value as /home/john/project/genomic-data/.
     Later, when you fill in the worksheet of data, you can just put the filename of a data in the file link column (see below) and NucleServer and NucleData will know where to look for these files.
-    It is possible that some of the data are stored on the cloud.
+    It is possible that some of the data are stored in the cloud.
     In that case, you can just put the URLs of data in the worksheet of data.
-    NucleServer and NucleData assume that file links of data do not start with HTTP or HTTPS are all stored locally on your computer.
+    NucleServer and NucleData assume that file links of data that do not start with HTTP or HTTPS are all stored locally on your computer.

 .. figure:: img/figures_chapter_6/Data_sheet_config.png
     :align: center